ozkankomu/ozkankomu/README.md

 # 💫 About Me:

-🔭 I’m currently working on React.
+🔭 I’m currently working on React-NextJS.

-🌱 I’m currently learning Django.
+🌱 I’m currently learning NodeJS.

 👯 I’m looking to collaborate on IT with everyone.